rtgfd157/PackageAnalyzer/README.md

 - ~~good looking UI added colors. need to add:  search being made message  when in searching process.~~
 with:  https://steemit.com/utopian-io/@jfuenmayor96/show-a-loading-animation-while-your-elements-are-loading-in-react
 - optimise adding to model
-- refine code so it will be fit for diffrent languages libraries (pipy - python, nugat-c#  and more.....)
+- refine code so it will be fit for different languages libraries (pipy - python, nugat-c#  and more.....)
-- Caching with elasticsearch. search hierarcy: 1)caching- elasticsearch 2) DB 3) api call/scraping
+- ~~Caching with elasticsearch. search hierarcy: 1)caching- elasticsearch 2) DB 3) api call/scraping~~
 - security for password in production - (not matter now)
 - website data coruption- when runing task could be situation of all db ruin if the website destionation will decide to change there package data answering.
 - ~~block searching all  Npm Packages in Back end - to change from viewsets in packages__app/api/view ...~~( not matter now)